hmrc/platsec-aws-scanner/docs/tasks/cost-usage.md

 # Cost Usage

-The `cost_explorer` task outputs data showing the usage & cost of a specified service in a given account / list of accounts .
+The `cost_explorer` task outputs data showing the usage & cost of a specified service in a given account / list of accounts.

 The service being queried needs to be specified using its full name, example: